ashleighliu/old-website/README.md

 This is the [live demo](https://ashleighliu.github.io/) of the project, feel free to check it out! :)

-Website outline designed by [Sampurna Chapagain.] (https://www.freecodecamp.org/news/author/sampurna/)
+Website outline designed by [Sampurna Chapagain](https://www.freecodecamp.org/news/author/sampurna/)